Skip to main content

 Notification Center Permissions

-Notifications are user choice.
+Notifications are a user's choice.
 Users must accept notifications when prompted.

-The below section of the 'com.filewave.promptuser.plist' may be edit as desired, where the defined keys determine the following:
+The section below of the 'com.filewave.promptuser.plist' may be edited as desired, where the defined keys determine the following:

 • 'the_title' is the Title of the notification